est31/minetest-mapper-cpp/README.rst

 forcegeometry:
     Generate a map of the requested size, even if the world is smaller.

+sqlite-cacheworldrow:
+    When using sqlite, read an entire world row at one, instead of reading one block at a time.
+    This may improve performance when a large percentage of the world is mapped.

 verbose:
     report some useful/ interesting information:
     - maximum coordinates of the world